JacquesDubnov/whatsapp-migration-test/README.md

 ## Purpose

-This project was built as a technical feasibility test for migrating WhatsApp data into [OBLIQ](https://github.com/thirdact-obliq), a social platform by ThirdAct.
+This project was built as a technical feasibility test for migrating WhatsApp data into OBLIQ Messaging Platform.
 The goal was to prove that:

 1. WhatsApp chat history can be extracted via the multi-device Web protocol (no phone root/jailbreak required)
 2. Messages, media files, contact names, and group metadata can be parsed into clean, structured data